Terms And Conditions

 Article 2: Agreement

 2.4 The Client acknowledges that AirHelp only seeks Flight Compensation.
 The Client agrees that AirHelp will not accept travel vouchers and/or other services as Flight Compensation and that such offer from airlines will be considered as refusal of payment, unless AirHelp determines that the likelihood of a more favorable outcome for the Client is low and it under the circumstances would be the best choice to accept such offer.

 2.5 The Client warrants that the Claim has not been assigned to third parties and no legal dispute is pending or expected between the Client and the airline in the same matter.

-2.6 After signing the Assignment Form or an Authority Document, the Client may not engage any other party to pursue the Claim or assign the Claim to any other party as the legal title to the claim has been assigned to AirHelp.
+2.6 After signing the Assignment Form, the Client may not assign the Claim to any other party as the legal title to the claim has been assigned to AirHelp.
 Any existing engagements or assignments, if any, must be cancelled before signing the Assignment Form or an Authority Document.
 For the avoidance of doubt, in the event that the Client has signed an Authority Document, the Client can withdraw the authority given in the Authority Document by giving written notice to AirHelp.

 2.8 After signing the Assignment Form or an Authority Document, the Client shall be obliged to cease negotiations with the airline concerned and direct any contact made by the airline to AirHelp in order to ensure that AirHelp achieves the best result possible.